qdev-dk-archive/matlab-qd/+qd/+q/concepts.md

 1. It creates a trivial job which simply reads the inputs once and writes the resulting point to a data file.
+2. If the default settle time is not zero, it applies a *settle* recipe to the job.
-2. It applies the recipe to the trivial job to create the job the user wants to execute.
+3. It applies the configured recipe to the job.
-3. It sets up an output location using the *Store* of the *Q* object it was created from.
+4. It sets up an output location using the *Store* of the *Q* object it was created from.
-4. It writes a meta file.
+5. It writes a meta file.
-5. It executes the job.
+6. It executes the job.

 For more information, type `doc qd.q.Plan` in Matlab.